 This is an important distinction, because:

 Can Manipulator Change?
-Maybe If They’re Unconscious Manipulators.
-But Lose Any Hope For The Conscious Ones
+Maybe If They’re Unconscious.
+But Not Conscious Ones

-If you show unconscious manipulator what they are actually doing, that might work as a “wake up call” for them, and might lead them to stop.
+If you show unconscious manipulators what they are actually doing, that might work as a “wake up call” for them, and might lead them to stop.

 Says the author: